Oklahoma and Texas play this weekend in the Red River Shootout, which if you weren't aware is played at the Cotton Bowl.

 That neutral site is located within Dallas at Fair Park and the game is normally scheduled during the Texas State Fair, which makes this classic rivalry one of the best games of the year for your palate to attend.

-Consider the snack pictured to the left: That is a deep-fried Buffalo Chicken flapjack from the Texas State Fair.
+Consider the snack pictured above: That is a deep-fried Buffalo Chicken flapjack from the Texas State Fair.
 It's served on a stick with a side of maple syrup.
 Fortunately, the recipe isn't a secret and we're here to help.

 Quick and easy version: Marinate a chicken breast in Buffalo sauce, drop it in pancake batter and then roll it in bread crumbs and jalapeño bits.
 Now gently lay that in a pot of hot oil and wait until the threat of salmonella poisoning is gone.

 Then remove it from the oil by impaling it with a kabob skewer, wait until it's cool enough to not burn your mouth into a scarred, fleshy mess and smother it in syrup.
 If you're at the fair you can chase it with Kool-Aid balls or a deep-fried frozen margarita.
 State fairs are to creative obesity what NASA is to space exploration.

 Health, schmealth - the likelihood of death is 100% for all of us.
 Just don't eat this crap more than once a year and you should be okay.
 Not great; just okay.